 - Tutors in the CPA are trained early-childhood educators, and are screened and subject to a background check before being assigned to support our precious children.

-The curriculum of the CPA is based on the Common Core Standards for the grade in question.
+In general, the curriculum of the CPA is based on the Common Core Standards for the grade in question.
+This can be varied or redesigned to meet the needs of parents in the cooperative.
 Instructors are trained and experienced early-childhood educators who are dedicated to teaching the students in the CPA cohort.
 Their focus is on supporting the students to realize their full potential.
 Tutorial plans are developed and delivered with the goal of supporting the instruction and curriculum followed by the children's home schools.
 As part of this design, tutorial instructors endeavor to challenge students with material they may encounter in the coming term or academic year.
 These stretch goals help identify areas where students may need additional support.
 Instructors also provide ongoing support as students begin to prepare for upcoming standardized tests.

 The following subjects are covered in the standard CPA tutorial plan: